 And more

 Now, PTFE is technically inert which means it shouldn’t react with chemicals wither inside or outside of the body.
 At least that is what is claimed.
 The real dangers start to appear when it is super-heated.
 When reaching a heat of 570 degrees or higher it starts to rapidly break down.
 This releases toxic chemicals into the air.
-I know that sounds so hot, who really uses cookware at those temperatures?
+I know that sounds so hot, who really uses cookware at those very high temperatures?
 Well, it takes a mere three minutes for your pan to reach 500 degrees!

 Many of these pans also contain heavy metals which also make their way into your food.
 Among these metals are lead and cadmium.

-What Are Good Alternatives To Non Stick?
+What Are Safer Alternatives

 As we all know, Teflon coated non-stick cookware is not the only option on the market.
 But what are the best and least toxic options?

-Stainless Steel
+Stainless Steel Pans

 These are made of solid steel and therefore are free from any frightening coatings.
 (I do always recommend giving them a good wash when you first get them thought just to remove any oils left on from production).
 A little-known fact is you can take advantage of the Leidenfrost effect and make stainless nonstick.
-The easiest way to do this is to simply heat your pan for a few minutes before cooking.
+The easiest way to do this is to simply heat your empty pan for a few minutes over medium heat before cooking.
 You never want to start cooking with cold stainless steel.

-Cast Iron
+Cast Iron Pans

 Not only are there many health benefits to cooking with cast iron, but when seasoned properly, they too can be nonstick.
 Just like with stainless steel you want to cook with a hot pan (almost) always!